 You can surrender your motor car trader's licence by complete and lodging one of the following:

 To complete our PDF forms, open them with Adobe® Acrobat® Reader, not your browser.
 Get Reader.
-If you have problems, refer to the Adobe® help page.
+If you have problems, refer to Adobe® help.

 You must return your licence certificate within 14 days to: